Citywide Employment Program

 Citywide Employment Program assists individuals with behavioral health needs attain competitive employment and has specialized services for those with a criminal justice history and/or pending legal charge.
 The Employment Team is embedded within the larger clinical case management program, and uses the Individual Placement and Support model of Supported Employment, a well-researched, evidenced-based approach demonstrating significant results with the mentally ill.

 The Employment Team provides vocational assessment and employment services which include: individualized job searching; assistance with criminal record expungement and education on how to talk to employers about a criminal history; job development; review of strengths, barriers, goals and objectives; review of previous work experience; assistance with interviewing, resume building and preparation; basic hygiene and grooming assistance; education around understanding expectations of employers; interview coaching; and help with understanding how earned income affects benefits.
-We offer services in English, Spanish, Russian, and French; see below for referral information.
+We offer services in English and Spanish; see below for referral information.

 Cooperative Partner to SF Department of Rehabilitation